FormerlyChucks/IMGK/README.md

 # MGKBios ![](https://i.imgur.com/EARWHAF.png)

-A simple bot to update your Imgur bio.
+A simple bot to update your Imgur bio with a random Machine Gun Kelly song lyric.

 ## Setup